aliyun/terraform-provider-alicloud/website/docs/r/log_store.html.markdown

 * `ttl` - (Required) Ttl.

 The following arguments will be discarded.
 Please use new fields as soon as possible:
-* `project` - (Deprecated since v1.213.0).
-Field 'project' has been deprecated from provider version 1.213.0.
+* `project` - (Deprecated since v1.214.0).
+Field 'project' has been deprecated from provider version 1.214.0.
 New field 'project_name' instead.
-* `name` - (Deprecated since v1.213.0).
-Field 'name' has been deprecated from provider version 1.213.0.
+* `name` - (Deprecated since v1.214.0).
+Field 'name' has been deprecated from provider version 1.214.0.
 New field 'logstore_name' instead.
-* `retention_period` - (Deprecated since v1.213.0).
-Field 'retention_period' has been deprecated from provider version 1.213.0.
+* `retention_period` - (Deprecated since v1.214.0).
+Field 'retention_period' has been deprecated from provider version 1.214.0.
 New field 'ttl' instead.
-* `max_split_shard_count` - (Deprecated since v1.213.0).
-Field 'max_split_shard_count' has been deprecated from provider version 1.213.0.
+* `max_split_shard_count` - (Deprecated since v1.214.0).
+Field 'max_split_shard_count' has been deprecated from provider version 1.214.0.
 New field 'max_split_shard' instead.
+* `enable_web_tracking` - (Deprecated since v1.214.0).
+Field 'enable_web_tracking' has been deprecated from provider version 1.214.0.
+New field 'enable_tracking' instead.

 ## Attributes Reference